guilhemmarchand/trackme/docs/rest_api_reference.rst

 **This endpoint disables the maintenance mode, it requires a POST call with the following information:**

-- ``"update_comment": "<OPTIONAL: a comment for the update, comments are added to the audit record, if unset will be defined to: API update>``
+- ``"update_comment": OPTIONAL: a comment for the update, comments are added to the audit record, if unset will be defined to: API update``

 *Immediately stops the maintenance window:*